 RESULTS AND DISCUSSION

-The observations were recorded on 71 mutants along with one checks for all characters.
-1000 seed weight were taken only for bold seeded mutants.
-Analysis of variance observed significance for between family and within family genetic variation.
-The findings of this analysis are shown in table 1.
+The observations were recorded on 71 mutants, along with one check for all characters.
+1000 seed weight were taken only for bold-seeded mutants.
+Analysis of variance observed significance for between-family and within-family genetic variation.
+The findings of this analysis are shown in Table 1.
 The data from the analysis of variance revealed highly significant mean square differences between families for all eight characters studied, namely days to 50% flowering, days to maturity, plant height, number of primary branches plant-1, number of siliqua plant-1, length of siliqua, number of seed siliqua-1, seed yield plant-1, and 1000 seed weight.
 This demonstrated that there was significant genetic diversity between families for all traits, allowing genetic parameters to be estimated.
 Javed et al. (2000) and Prajapati et al. (2020) showed substantial heterogeneity between families in mustard, which is consistent with these findings.

-Table 2 displays the mean, genotypic variance, phenotypic variance, heritability (broad sense), genotypic coefficient of variation (%), phenotypic coefficient of variation (%), genetic advance (GA), standard error (SE), and co-efficient of variation (CV) (%) for all characters in the M3 generation.
+Table 2 displays the mean, genotypic variance, phenotypic variance, heritability (broad sense), genotypic coefficient of variation (%), phenotypic coefficient of variation (%), genetic advance (GA), standard error (SE), and coefficient of variation (CV) (%) for all characters in the M3 generation.
 There were significant differences between the progenies for all of the traits investigated.
 These findings were consistent with those of Siddiqui et al. (2009) in rapeseed (Brassica napus).
 For all eight traits tested, the phenotypic variance and coefficient of variation were found to be significantly larger than the genotypic variance and coefficient of variation (Table 2).
 This demonstrated that the environment had a greater influence on the phenotypic expression of these characteristics.
 Bind et al. (2014) reported similar results in mustard (Brassica juncea), indicating a greater influence of the environment.
 Genotypic coefficient of variation ranged from low to high.
 Similarly, the phenotypic coefficient of variation was found to be low to high for several traits.
 According to these findings, Akbar et al. (2003) and Prajapati et al. (2020) observed a high genotypic coefficient of variation and phenotypic coefficient of variation for seed yield plant-1 and number of siliqua plant-1 in mustard (Brassica juncea).
 The heritability estimates provide information about the transmission of traits from parents to offspring.
-Such an estimate allows for the examination of genetic and environmental effects that contribute in selection.
+Such an estimate allows for the examination of genetic and environmental effects that contribute to selection.
 Heritability estimation is frequently used to estimate genetic progress under selection, allowing plant breeders to anticipate improvements from various types and intensities of selection.
 Table 2 shows the heritability and genetic advance estimates for 71 mutants and one check for eight characteristics.